maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 {{< video-tag "./teleport-sm-60fps.mov" >}}

 This is a tidy mechanic for making mazes!
 You can put bridges and ramps on the left side to access hard-to-reach spots on the right side.
+Or, the other way around.
 Throw in some technobabble about quantum mechanics, and bam!
 You’ve got yourself an intriguing and reasonably-priced piece of electronic entertainment.

 {{< video-tag "./puzzles-sm-60fps.mov" >}}